 |

-or 03
+02 or 03

 |

-in Locked state (Stable).
-This
+System in Locked state (Stable).

 setup is normally engaged after FLL

 equilibrium is achieved.
-Using a
+Using a longer

-1 (Sampling Voting mode) will
+(Sampling Voting mode) will allow to

-allow to obtain optimized frequency
+obtain optimized frequency accuracy.
+The

-normally be set as such for long term
+system should normally be set as such

 |